Russian Art (c.22,000 BCE - 1920)

 OF VISUAL ART

 Fine art in Russia dates back to the Stone Age.
-The earliest known work of Russian art is the Bone Venus of Kostenky (c.30,000 BCE), a mammoth bone carving of a female figure, discovered in Kostenki, dating from the Aurignacian Period.
-A similar piece of prehistoric sculpture, carved out of limestone rock was discovered nearby, dating from about 23,000 BCE.
-Two other prehistoric Russian sculptures included the Venus of Garagino (c.22,000 BCE), a volcanic rock carving of a female with a huge belly, dating from the Gravettian Period, was unearthed in the Ukraine, while a mammoth ivory carving of a female figure, dating to 21,000 BCE was discovered near Lake Baikal in Siberia.
+The earliest known work of Russian/Ukrainian art is the Venus of Kostenky (c.23,000-22,000 BCE), a mammoth bone carving of a female figure, discovered in Kostenky (Kostienki), dating from the Gravettian culture.
+A similar piece of prehistoric sculpture, carved out of limestone rock was discovered at the same site.
+Other items of Russian prehistoric art from the Gravettian era include the Venus of Gagarino (c.20,000 BCE), the Avdeevo Venuses (c.20,000 BCE), and an ivory carving known as the Mal'ta Venuses (20,000 BCE) from near Lake Baikal in Siberia.
+Magdalenian era art in Russia is exemplified by the Kapova Cave Paintings in the Shulgan-Tash Preserve, Bashkortostan, in the southern Urals and also by Amur River Basin Pottery (14,300 BCE).

 Following the decline and fall of Rome in about 450 CE, the centre of Christianity shifted to Byzantium (Constantinople) in present-day Turkey.
 This Eastern Orthodox Church, as it was known, became the next great patron and sponsor of the arts.
 When, in 988, Prince Vladimir of Kiev adopted Christianity for himself and his subjects, he too began employing Byzantine architects to build his churches, and artists to endow them with magnificent fresco paintings and mosaic art.
 One of the oldest and finest is the cathedral of St Sophia in Kiev, planned by St Vladimir and built, between 1020 and 1037, by his son Jaroslav.
 The cathedral was reconstructed in the style of the Ukrainian baroque, and does not now convey much idea of the original plan, with its five naves.
 It never, of course, competed with the Hagia Sophia in Constantinople; but with its shallow main cupola, and other secondary cupolas, and its two flanking towers at the west front, it was at that time the finest and richest church built in Russia under Byzantine influence.
 Most churches were made of wood, which made fresco painting impractical.
 So instead, religious images were painted on wooden panels (icons), which were typically displayed on a screen separating the sanctuary from the body of the church.
 This screen, a feature of Byzantine art, eventually evolved into the iconostasis, an elaborate partition adorned with icons.
 One of the most famous surviving examples of this early form of icon art, is The Virgin of Vladimir (c.1100), now in the Tretyakov Gallery in Moscow.
 (For more about Icons, see below.)